 The H2 receptor is also found in the stomach, where it regulates the amount of stomach acid released when you eat.

-In the 1970s and 80s, H2-blocker medications such as Pepcid AC (famotidine), Zantac (ranitidine), and Tagamet (cimetidine) became popular as a way of stopping acid reflux.
+In the 1970s and 80s, H2-blocker medications such as famotidine, ranitidine, and cimetidine became popular as a way of stopping acid reflux.
 These drugs inhibit the H2 receptor, preventing histamine from binding to it and activating it.
 This inhibition reduces the amount of gastric acid produced in the stomach.

 The sinus node is the heart’s natural pacemaker.
 This pacemaker sends out electrical impulses that spread out like a wave, forcing the top chamber to contract before the bottom chamber contracts.